-Do I Want to Be a Master Mechanic?
+Should I Become a Master Mechanic?

 Master mechanics diagnose mechanical problems in cars, trucks and other types of vehicles.
 When an owner brings in their vehicle, master mechanics will ask questions about the problems that are occurring and runs tests to determine if anything is wrong.
 They also perform tune-ups as needed.
-They are knowledgeable about all the major parts of a car, including the brakes, transmissions, electrical components or computer systems.
+They are knowledgeable about all the major parts of a car, including the brakes, transmissions, electrical components, or computer systems.
 Working in noisy areas, in uncomfortable positions, with oily parts and tools may be common aspects of the job.

-|Certification||While not necessary, ASE certification will demonstrate a mechanic's knowledge in the field; licensing is required by the Environmental Protection Agency for individuals handling refrigerants|
+|Certification||Voluntary ASE certification beneficial; licensing is required by the Environmental Protection Agency for individuals handling refrigerants|

 Step 1: Earn a High School Diploma

 Earning a high school diploma is the first step to becoming a master mechanic.
 While aspiring mechanics can begin gaining automotive repair skills by taking elective courses in shop or electronics classes, some high schools may feature an automotive technology program.
 Taking courses in mathematics, computers, and English may also be beneficial for a future career as a mechanic.

 According to the ASE, applicants need to have at least two years of experience working as a mechanic before obtaining certification.
 New mechanics in the field may need to start in a training position and learn under the supervision of an experienced mechanic.
 Others may choose to participate in an apprenticeship program, which will combine classroom work with on-the-job training.
 As new mechanics gain more skills in the field, they will be permitted to perform work on their own.